|What The Law Says|

 A district shall offer at least three of the four fine arts disciplines.
 A district with a total middle school enrollment of fewer than 250 students may appeal to the Commissioner of Education to reduce the number offered to two.
 Each student must complete one TEKS-based fine arts course in grades 6, 7, or 8.

 High School Required Course Offerings

-High schools must offer at least two of the four state-approved fine arts subjects (art, dance, music, theatre).
+High schools must offer at least two of the four fine arts disciplines (art, dance, music, theatre).

 No Child Left Behind

 The federal legislation, No Child Left Behind, includes fine arts as a part of the academic core curriculum.